Biconnected component

-In graph theory, a biconnected component (sometimes known as a 2-connected component) is a maximal biconnected subgraph.
+In graph theory, a biconnected component or block (sometimes known as a 2-connected component) is a maximal biconnected subgraph.
 Any connected graph decomposes into a tree of biconnected components called the block-cut tree of the graph.
 The blocks are attached to each other at shared vertices called cut vertices or separating vertices or articulation points.
 Specifically, a cut vertex is any vertex whose removal increases the number of connected components.
+A block containing at most one cut vertex is called a leaf block, it corresponds to a leaf vertex in the block-cut tree.

 Algorithms

 Linear time depth-first search

 The classic sequential algorithm for computing biconnected components in a connected undirected graph is due to John Hopcroft and Robert Tarjan (1973).
 It runs in linear time, and is based on depth-first search.
 This algorithm is also outlined as Problem 22-2 of Introduction to Algorithms (both 2nd and 3rd editions).

 The idea is to run a depth-first search while maintaining the following information: